The link between employee engagement and recognition

 3. Enable peer-to-peer recognition

-4. Equip managers to recognize well
+4. Help managers recognize often and well

 5. Make recognition visible across the organization